 Particle transfer to continuation simulation

 For long geometries the simulation can be chopped in to two pieces.
-The first simulation can be higher resolution where it is needed, a plasma extraction for example and a following beam tube can be done as a continuation simulation.
+The first simulation can be higher resolution where it is needed, a plasma extraction for example and a following beam tube can be done as a continuation simulation in IBSimu or some other program.

 For taking the particles from a simulation and making a data file containing the particle data you can do the following:

-For defining a beam using the data file:
+For defining a beam using the data file in IBSimu you can do something like this:

 // Input particles